pangqiao/zencart/README.md

 This is the product detailed page after merging image handler, GPE, product tag etc.
 ![detailed page](https://github.com/pangqiao/zencart/blob/master/images/productdetail2.jpg)

-Please also look at the folder [images](https://github.com/pangqiao/zencart/tree/master/images)for the comparation.
+Please also look at the folder [images](https://github.com/pangqiao/zencart/tree/master/images) to see the difference.

 ## Code structure
 /var/www: includes the source code for zencart.